Climate Change 101- and why we’re not stopping it

 Climate change refers to a series of changes in our global climate that are currently occurring as a result of global warming due to the emissions of greenhouse gasses such as carbon dioxide (CO2) and methane (CH4).

 To put it simply, the Earth receives energy (radiation) from the sun- this is why we see light and feel heat in the daytime.
 Most of the energy that comes from the sun to the Earth comes in the form of visible light, which travels in short wavelengths.
 The Earth’s surfaces (like land and water) absorb some of this energy and then radiate back longer light waves.
-These longer light waves are called infrared radiation and are not visible to the human eye but can be measured using special instruments.
+These longer light waves, called infrared, are not visible to the human eye but can be measured using special instruments.

 Back in the 1800’s, scientists figured out that if the Earth was absorbing the sun’s energy and then shooting it all back out to space, the Earth should actually be much cooler than it is today, so there must be something trapping some of this radiation on the Earth’s surface.
 What they later figured out was that the atmosphere of the Earth, which is composed of a number of gasses (N2, O2, CO2, H2O, CH4 and others), acts like a blanket by trapping heat within some of those gasses.
 They learned that gases like CO2, H2O, CH4 and others absorb infrared radiation and then emit it in different directions.
 Some of this heat does go back out to space, but some of it comes back to Earth, thus, making the Earth much warmer than it would be without an atmosphere.
 This is called a “greenhouse effect,” a term coined in the late 19th century, which implies that the Earth’s atmosphere traps heat much like the glass of a greenhouse traps heat.